 What to expect when visiting Antwerp Christmas market

-You can easily visit Antwerp Christmas market with children as there is plenty to do for everyone.
-A fair with a Ferris Wheel and some children’s rides are located at the Scheldt river next to the castle.
+You can easily visit Antwerp Christmas Market with your friends, family, or young children as there is plenty to do for all ages.

-The ice skating rink can be found on the Groenplaats (location varies).
+The ice skating rink can usually be found on the Groenplaats (location varies in some years).
 There are plenty of other family-friendly activities in the city to keep you entertained during the day as well (zoo, aquarium, museums,..).

 Antwerp in winter